A-billow/international-baccalaureate_internal-assessment_template/README.md

 ## Interveiw Notes (will redo eventually)
 - MAKE A TITLE
--client is myself
-- could not find many games of this Genre  and wanted to make one
 - find an advisor!
 - What coding language?
 - need to stop procrastinating